AmiQuijano/assignment_2_2023/README.md

 In the main the node is initialized and the class `get_last_target_server` is instantiated.

 ## Node (c)
+The code in the file `srvNode_c.py` contains the following functions and main explained as follows:

+Inside the class `GetDistSpeedService` the implemented functions are:

+### `__init__(self)`
+This function initializes the ROS service for getting the distance from the target and the average velocity, the subscriber to the `/reaching_goal/goal` topic where the goal coordinates are sent, the subscriber to the `/PosVel` topic where the (x, y, vel_x, vel_y) custom messages arrive, and the variables `last_target`, `posvel` of PosVel message type, `window size` obtained from the parameter, and the queue variables to store the last N velocities.

+Arguments:
+* `self`: Instance of the class `GetLastTargetService`.

+### `target_callback(self, msg)`
+This function is a subscriber callback function to update the `last_target` variable when a new target is received in the `/reaching_goal/goal` topic.

+Arguments:
+* `self`: Instance of the class `GetLastTargetService`
+* `msg`: Message received in the `/reaching_goal/goal` topic

+### `posvel_callback(self, msg)`
+This function is a subscriber callback function to update the robot's position and velocity variables when a new message is received in the /PosVel topic

+Arguments:
+* `self`: Instance of the class `GetLastTargetService`
+* `msg`: Message received in the `/PosVel` topic

+### `handle_get_dist_speed(self, req)`
+This function is a service callback function to handle requests for the last target coordinates.
+It sends back a responde the last target coordinates and a boolean to state if the request was handled successfully or not.

+Arguments:
+* `self`: Instance of the class `GetLastTargetService`
+* `req`: Request message sent to the server

 ## Launch file
 The launch file was changed adding the following: